cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return signer_private_keys, vss_commitment
 ~~~

-It is assumed the dealer then sends one secret key share to each of the NUM_SIGNERS participants, along with `vss_commitment`.
+It is assumed the dealer then sends one secret key share to each of the `NUM_SIGNERS` signers, along with `vss_commitment`.
-After receiving their secret key share and `vss_commitment`, participants MUST abort if they do not have the same view of `vss_commitment`.
+After receiving their secret key share and `vss_commitment`, signers MUST abort if they do not have the same view of `vss_commitment`.
-Otherwise, each participant MUST perform `vss_verify(secret_key_share_i, vss_commitment)`, and abort if the check fails.
+Otherwise, each signer MUST perform `vss_verify(secret_key_share_i, vss_commitment)`, and abort if the check fails.
 The trusted dealer MUST delete the secret_key and secret_key_shares upon completion.

 Use of this method for key generation requires a mutually authenticated secure channel
-between the dealer and participants to send secret key shares, wherein the channel provides confidentiality
+between the dealer and signers to send secret key shares, wherein the channel provides confidentiality
 and integrity.
 Mutually authenticated TLS is one possible deployment option.

 ## Shamir Secret Sharing {#dep-shamir}

-In Shamir secret sharing, a dealer distributes a secret `Scalar` `s` to `n` participants
+In Shamir secret sharing, a dealer distributes a secret `Scalar` `s` to `n` signers
-in such a way that any cooperating subset of `MIN_SIGNERS` participants can recover the
+in such a way that any cooperating subset of `MIN_SIGNERS` signers can recover the
 secret.
 There are two basic steps in this scheme: (1) splitting a secret into
 multiple shares, and (2) combining shares to reveal the resulting secret.